Video Tutorial: Do-It-Yourself Car Paint Repair – Part 1

 Step 7: Masking

-Now, the surface is smooth we are ready for primer.
-Mask the area with some old news papers and auto tape.
-Don’t use duck tape to avoid sticky residue.
+Now, that the surface is smooth we are ready for primer.
+Mask the area with some old newspapers and auto tape.
+Don’t use duct tape to avoid sticky residue.

 Step 8: Primer